poodlenoodle42/Film_Format_Manager/README.md

 go build film_format_manager_main.go
 ```
 in the directory you cloned this repository to.
+### Windows
+The sqlite driver for go uses cgo o to work.
+Under windows you will have to install a gcc toolchain for windows as statet here https://github.com/mattn/go-sqlite3#windows .
+I will try to resolve this issue.
 ### Why is there every exectuable twice
 This programm uses concurrency to speed up its task.
 Your network storage might not like this.
 So all executables with *_asyncpreemptoff* suffix are compiled using `GODEBUG=asyncpreemptoff=1` in front of the `go build ...` comand.
 The hole command to build such an executable is there for: